Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 - How long would it take to get to the hospital in an emergency, including time to arrange child care and transportation?

-- Do you have someone who could care for you if you need bed rest?
+- Do you have someone who could care for you or help with daily activities, so that you can restrict your activities or rest?